erich666/McUsd/README.md

 Maya 2023 comes with a USD import plug-in built in: mayaUsdPlugin.mll.
 It is enabled by default.
 You can see it by going to Windows -> Settings/Preferences -> Plug-in Manager and searching on USD.
 Newer versions of the USD plug-in are [available for download](https://github.com/Autodesk/maya-usd/releases) and installation.
 Look carefully to make sure the one you are downloading is for your "year" of Maya, e.g., Maya2023 in my case.
 I am using Version 0.19.0 for the tests that follow.

 Another plug-in enabled is mtoh.mll, the Maya to Hydra plug-in that lets you access Arnold and other renderers as Hydra delegates (if that meant nothing to you, just ignore it).
-I stayed with Version 0.16.0, since I don't know if there's a newer version available.
+This updates along with the USD plug-in, so is also at 0.19.0 for these tests.

 Load procedure: To load McUsd.usda, use File -> Import..., and load McUsd.usda.